Radiohead: 1995–1998: OK Computer and acclaim

 OK Computer was Radiohead's first number-one UK chart debut, and brought them commercial success around the world.
 Despite peaking at number 21 in the US charts, the album eventually met with mainstream recognition there, earning Radiohead their first Grammy Awards recognition, winning Best Alternative Album and a nomination for Album of the Year.
 "Paranoid Android", "Karma Police" and "No Surprises" were released as singles, of which "Karma Police" was most successful internationally.
 OK Computer went on to become a staple of "best-of" British album lists.
-In the same year, Radiohead became one of the first bands in the world to have a website, and developed a devoted online following; within a few years, there were dozens of fansites devoted to them.
+In the same year, Radiohead became one of the first bands in the world to have a website.
+Within a few years, there were dozens of fansites devoted to them.

 OK Computer was followed by the year-long Against Demons world tour, including Radiohead's first headline Glastonbury Festival performance in 1997.
 Despite technical problems that almost caused Yorke to abandon the stage, the performance was acclaimed and cemented Radiohead as a major live act.
 Grant Gee, the director of the "No Surprises" video, filmed the band on tour for the 1999 documentary Meeting People Is Easy.
 The film portrays the band's disaffection with the music industry and press, showing their burnout over the course of the tour.
-Since its release, OK Computer is often acclaimed as a landmark record of the 1990s and the Generation X era, and one of the greatest albums in recording history.
+OK Computer is often acclaimed as a landmark record of the 1990s and the Generation X era, and one of the greatest albums in recording history.

 In 1998, Radiohead performed at a Paris Amnesty International concert and the Tibetan Freedom Concert.
 In March, they and Godrich entered Abbey Road Studios to record a song for the 1998 film The Avengers, "Man of War", but were unsatisfied with the results and it went unreleased.
-Yorke described the period as a "real low point"; he and O'Brien developed depression, and the band came close to splitting up.
+Yorke described the period as a "real low point".
+He and O'Brien developed depression, and the band came close to splitting up.